- Rate Movie[Total: 45 Average: 2.1]

 Dark Phoenix begins where many tired franchises go to die — in space.
 There was near complete abandonment of the fanbase, with the opening numbers at a franchise low $32,828,348 — placing #2 for the weekend led by Pets 2.
 The global debut was $140M, a respectable number if there was not hundreds of millions behind the movie.
 Dark Phoenix took a 71.5% plunge to $9,354,868 in its second frame and the domestic run closed with $65,845,974.

-Diminishing returns and huge weekly audience drop off has also hit Dark Phoenix during its offshore rollout.
-The picture has opened in all markets and has pulled in $186.5M.
-It’s unlikely the overseas numbers will make it past $187M.
-With these current numbers, Disney would see returned about $140M after theaters take their percentage of the gross.
+Diminishing returns and huge weekly audience drop off has also hit Dark Phoenix during its offshore rollout, which stalled at $186.5M.
+The worldwide gross was $252.4M.
+About $138M would be returned after theaters take their percentage of the gross.
 That would almost cover only the global P&A expenses and the theatrical receipts would not dent the massive budget.
 Disney had announced a $170 million write-down on their inherited FOX duds, with Dark Phoenix responsible for the majority of that red ink.
 After ancillary sales, Dark Phoenix would likely end as a write-down of at least $115M, making it one of the biggest movie flops on record.